epandurski/swpt_trade/README.md

   Blocks until the latest migration applied to solver's and worker's databases match the latest known migration.

-  To check only the solver's database, you should pass the solver's database URL to both "SOLVER_POSTGRES_URL" and "WORKER_POSTGRES_URL".

 * `consume_messages`

   Starts only the processes that consume SMP messages.
 This command